 Social Justice Institute

-During winter break, the Office of Intercultural Affairs sponsors a three-day intensive leadership training on social justice.
-Featuring modules focused on the theoretical concepts of social justice, the institute includes an overnight trip to an urban center where students conduct ser- vice at various social justice and non-profit agencies.
-After completion of the institute, participants are invited to join The Pallas Society, a campus-based honor society for social justice.
+During winter break, the Office of Intercultural Affairs sponsors a leadership training on social justice.
+The institute includes an overnight trip to an urban center where students conduct service at various social justice and non-profit agencies.
+The institute will offer students an increased opportunity to delve into social justice issues locally, nationally and internationally.

 The Pallas Society

-The Bridge Program is a two-day, pre-orientation program geared at providing incoming ALANA (African American, Latino, Asian, and Native American) and multiracial students with a jump-start on college life.
+The Summer Enrichment Program is a seven-day, pre first-year experience geared at providing incoming ALANA (African American, Latino, Asian, and Native American) and multiracial students with a jump-start on college life.
 The program combines peer mentoring, residential living, academic success, and leadership development to assist students in making a successful transition to college and the LVC community.